Everything You Need to Know Before You Become Chief Resident

 Make sure you're on your game during morning report, help interns, and get to know your PD and assistant PD.
 Let them know you're interested in more responsibility, and get their feedback.

-Role of chief resident
+Role of a chief resident

 The role of a Chief Resident involves acting as a liaison between the residents and other doctors at the hospital.
 You can influence resident education, research, and schedules.